 “If you were to build this from the ground up, it would take nine months,” says Kukulski.
 “We did it in five.”
 With the increasing demand for data centers, a facility’s time-to-market is crucial for mission critical clients.

 With a building retrofit, opportunity is created for contractors to meet the targets for reduced emissions, embodied carbon and energy consumption, especially considering data centers account for almost 2% of global carbon dioxide emissions today.
-The industry is currently on track with plans to operate all hyperscale providers’ data centers with 100% renewable energy and achieve carbon neutral operations by 2050.
+The three largest hyperscalers – AWS, Microsoft and Google – are currently on track with plans to operate all hyperscale providers’ data centers with 100% renewable energy and achieve carbon neutral operations by 2040, and even 2023.

 The Flexential project had a tight turnaround time – there was a new client moving in two and a half months after the design was scheduled to be completed.
 The project team had to work fast to meet the client’s needs which included an accelerated schedule and specific electrical and mechanical infrastructure such as electrical distribution, custom cooling requirements and connectivity.